-Caching service requires TLS mutual authentication.
-This verifies authenticity of client.
-Calls without valid client certificate generate 403 response code: Forbidden.
-This requirement is disabled when VERIFY\CERTIFICATES=false in zowe-certificates.env configuration file.
+The Caching Service requires TLS mutual authentication.
+This verifies authenticity of the client.
+Calls without a valid client certificate generate a 403 response code: Forbidden.
+This requirement is disabled when VERIFY_CERTIFICATES=false in zowe-certificates.env configuration file.

-Call must have a header X-Certificate-DistinguishedName containing information about certificate's distinguished name.
-This header is added by API Gateway.
-It needs to be added manually for direct call.
-Calls without this header produce 401 response code: Unauthorized.
+The call must have a header X-Certificate-DistinguishedName containing information about the certificate's distinguished name.
+This header is added by the API Gateway.
+For a direct call, this header needs to be added manually.
+Calls without this header produce a 401 response code: Unauthorized.